JudeQuintana/terraform-main/centralized_egress_dual_stack_full_mesh_trio_demo/docs/WHITEPAPER_REWRITE.md

 This shift—from hand-managed relationships to compiler-generated topology—is the core conceptual contribution of the architecture.

+A complete, production-grade implementation of this AST → Regional IR → Global IR pipeline is provided in the centralized egress dual-stack full-mesh trio demo, which composes Tiered VPC-NG, Centralized Router, Full Mesh Trio, VPC Peering Deluxe, and foundational security rules into a unified topology compiler.
+This integration demonstrates the system operating end-to-end across three regions, nine VPCs, centralized egress, dual-stack CIDR propagation, and mixed TGW + VPC-peering edges.
+The demo serves as the reference implementation upon which the empirical results and analyses in this paper are based.

 ### 2.3 Contributions

 This work makes five core contributions that, together, establish a new declarative and compiler-based model for multi-region AWS network topology synthesis.